-Industrial Western countries(2) continue to lead 7. other areas in regard to rate of growth of trade with the Soviet Union in value terms although Eastern Europe is still the principal trading partner of the USSR.
-These trends are reflected in Soviet data recently released on the foreign commerce of the USSR in 1974.
-Soviet-Western exchanges rose 50% in current prices, faster than world trade, reaching \$16.5 billion.
-This value is still small in comparison with the scale of intra-Western commerce, but it represents 31% of Soviet global trade in money terms, while Eastern Europe accounts for 44%.
+Industrial Western countries(1) continue to lead other 6. areas in regard to rate of growth of trade with the Soviet Union in value terms, although Eastern Europe is still the principal trading partner of the USSR.
+These trends are reflected in Soviet data recently released on the foreign commerce of the Soviet-Western exchanges rose 50% in current USSR in 1974. prices, faster than world trade, reaching \$16.5 billion.
+This value is still small in comparison with the scale of intra-Western commerce, but it represents 31% of Soviet global trade in money terms, while Eastern Europe accounts for 445.
 The two shares had been converging since 1972, when the Western portion was only 23%, the East European 55%.
 Much of this trend, at least in 1974, stemmed from an inflation in Western prices that was not yet reflected in COMECON exchanges.

-8. Most of the increment in Soviet commerce with the industrial West last year was directed at NATO countries, Japan and Finland, A decrease of about \$600 million in trade with the United States was outweighed by a \$4 billion increase in exchanges with other members.
+7. Most of the increment in Soviet commerce with the industrial West last year was directed at NATO countries, Japan and Finland.
+A decrease of about \$600 million in trade with the United States was outweighed by a \$4 billion increase in exchanges with other members.
 The dynamism of this commerce was the major factor in a further acceleration of growth of Soviet global trade, which rose 20% in 1973 and 26% last year.
-(See table annexed.)
+(See table annexed).

-9. This expansion in Soviet-Western commercial exchanges has resulted from (i) long-standing needs for advanced technology in the USSR and for basic materials in the West, (ii) the expansion of Western credits in a period of détente and, most recently, (iii) the shift in the terms of trade.
-In 1974 the chronic deficit in Soviet merchandise trade was converted to a moderate surplus(3).
-The considerable increase in world prices of energy and raw materials (e.g. timber and non-ferrous metals), has correspondingly boosted Soviet export earnings; this in turn has enabled the USSR to import a much

-- (1) Soviet trade figures reflect a less favourable balance of Soviet commerce with the "industrial West" than do OECD data because of differences in countries included, methods of valuation, types of transactions, etc. - (2) In the Soviet definition the "industrial West" appears to consist of Common Market countries, Canada, Norway, the United States, Australia, New Zealand, Austria, Finland, Japan, Sweden, Switzerland, Iceland, Greece, Spain and Malta - (3) About \$250 million according to Soviet data, considerably more according to OECD data higher volume of the Western machinery, technology and foodstuffs needed for economic modernisation and consumer satisfaction.
-In regard to oil exports, for instance, the USSR apparently emulated OPEC countries (though it is not an OPEC member), reducing its deliveries to non-Communist markets by six million Nevertheless, Soviet earnings in the industrial West tons. increased about 100%, or \$1.5 billion, as a result of the sharp rise in world prices.
-Adverse effects on the Western trade balance with the USSR in 1974 were mitigated by (i) the small amount of oil, compared with Middle Eastern exporters, supplied by the USSR, and (ii) the pronounced Western surplus - more than \$1 billion - that had resulted from increased exports of grain and machinery in 1973.
+This expansion in Soviet-Western commercial exchanges 8. has resulted from (i) long-standing needs for advanced tech-nology in the USSR and for basic materials in the West, (ii) the expansion of Western credits in a period of détente and, In 1974 most recently, (iii) the shift in the terms of trade. the chronic deficit in Soviet merchandise trade was converted to a moderate surplus(2).
+The considerable increase in world prices of energy and raw materials (e.g. timber and non-ferrous metals), has correspondingly boosted Soviet export earnings; this in turn has enabled the USSR to import a much higher volume of the Western machinery, technology and foodstuffs needed for economic modernisation and consumer satisfaction.
+In regard to oil exports, for instance, the USSR apparently emulated OPEC countries (though it is not an OPEC member), reducing its deliveries to non-Communist markets by six million tons.
+Nevertheless, Soviet earnings in the industrial West increased about 100%, or \$1.5 billion, as a result of the sharp rise in world Adverse effects on the Western trade balance with the prices.
+USSR in 1974 were mitigated by (i) the small amount of oil, compared with Middle Eastern exporters, supplied by the USSR, and (ii) the pronounced Western surplus - more than \$1 billion that had resulted from increased exports of grain and machinery in 1973.
 With its relatively advanced technical level, the USSR has a correspondingly high absorptive capacity for Western technology and equipment.
 Last year Soviet imports continued to rise strongly, with a decline in the grain sector outweighed by an increase of about 50% (\$1 billion) in imports of Western machinery.